ThuraAung1601/learn_prolog/notes/readme.md

 #### Common uses of Cut
 - Confirming the rule choice
 - Cut-fail combination = NOT (\+)
-- Terminating a "generate and test" => problem with many solution OR many goals (e.g. Tic-Tac-Toe)
+- Terminating a "generate and test" => problem with many solution OR many goals (e.g.)